mbkers/ship-trajectory-prediction/README.md

 ## Model details

-The model provided in this repository is a recurrent sequence-to-sequence encoder-decoder model with attention.

-The encoder-decoder model architecture is as follows:
+The recurrent sequence-to-sequence encoder-decoder model with attention is defined as follows:

 1. Encoder: BiLSTM
 2. Aggregate function: Attention mechanism